 Let’s Camp Clean

 With these simple tips, you can easily keep clean while enjoying the outdoors with the family.
-The best part is that most ideas are eco-friendly and safe for the kids.
+The best part is that most ideas are eco-friendly and safe for kids.
 You can also add many of these items to your pack without them taking up a lot of space.
 Now, go plan your next camping trip and rest assured offensive odors won’t get you kicked out of the tent.